Gwangyang: Festival

 Gwangyang is famous for its beautiful apricot trees.
 In Korean, the ume flower is called maehwa and it has been honored for its early blooming.
-Because of its characteristic, the Gwangyang Maehwa Festival is the earliest opened festival in the whole South Jeolla Province area.
+Because of its characteristic, the Gwangyang Maehwa Festival is the earliest opened festival in the whole Jeonnam-Gwangju area.

 Other festivals in Gwangyang are the Baegunsan Mountain Gorosoe Festival, Seomjingang Culture Festival and the Gwangyang Sutbulgui Festival.